 What is SEVIS?

 SEVIS is the new web-based tracking system that is used by the Department of Homeland Security (DHS, formally INS) to monitor all non-immigrants.
 SEVIS stands for the "Student and Exchange Visitor Information System".
 The I-20 or DS-2019 that you received is a SEVIS-issued I-20, and has a bar code for scanning at all U.S ports of entry.
 You must first pay a I-901 SEVIS fee before your consulate appointment.

-An F-1 visa allows you to enter the United States as a nonimmigrant to attend school.
-Prospective F-1 students will receive an I-20 (Certificate of Eligibility for Nonimmigrant Student Status) form from Trinity College.
-Take all pages of this form to your nearest U.S Consulate to apply for a student visa.
-The name on the I-20 should match that on your passport.
+An F-1 visa allows you to enter the United States as a non-immigrant International Student to attend school.
+Prospective F-1 students will receive an I-20 (Certificate of Eligibility for Non-immigrant Student Status) form from Trinity College.
+Take all pages of this form to your nearest U.S. Consulate to apply for a student visa.
+The name on the I-20 should match the name on your passport.
 Note the financial portion of the I-20 that indicates the amount of money you (or your parents) are expected to contribute at Trinity under Personal Funds.
-Strictly speaking, the U.S. embassy will require you to provide documents that prove you have personal funds for your entire program in the U.S. Each US Embassy will require different documentation based on the location.
+Strictly speaking, the U.S. embassy will require you to provide documents that prove you have personal funds for your entire program in the U.S. Each U.S. Embassy will require different documentation based on the location.

-A J-1 student visa allows you to enter the United States for short-term, non-degree granting academic study.
+A J-1 student visa allows you to enter the United States for short-term, non-degree granting academic study (Exchange Program).
 Prospective J-1 students will receive a DS-2019 form (Certificate of Eligibility for Exchange Visitor Status) from Trinity College.
 Take this form to your nearest U.S. Consulate to apply for a student visa.